Death of Blair Peach: Blair Peach

 Clement Blair Peach was born in Napier, New Zealand, on 25 March 1946, to Clement and Janet Peach.
 He was one of three brothers, the others being Roy and Philip; the former was a solicitor and led the family's legal campaign after Blair's death.
 Blair was schooled at Colenso College, then studied education and psychology at the Victoria University of Wellington, where he co-edited the Argot literary magazine with his flatmate Dennis List and David Rutherford.
 During his studies Peach visited Britain and liked the country.
 After graduating he was employed in several temporary jobs, but was turned down for compulsory military training for having an "unsuitable character".
-He emigrated to Britain in 1969 and was soon employed as a teacher at the Phoenix special needs school in Bow, East London.
+He emigrated to Britain in 1969 and was soon employed as a teacher at the Phoenix special needs school in Bow, east London.
 In 1970 he entered a long-term relationship with Celia Stubbs; they had first met in New Zealand in 1963 when she was visiting the country.
 Peach helped raise Stubbs's two daughters from her previous relationship, and the couple regarded each other as husband and wife.

-Peach was politically active and joined the Socialist Workers' Party (SWP), Socialist Teachers' Association and the local branch of the National Union of Teachers.
+Peach was politically active and joined the Socialist Workers' Party, Socialist Teachers' Association and the local branch of the National Union of Teachers.
 He was also a committed opponent of racism and was active in the Anti-Nazi League.
 He had been arrested previously when campaigning on political issues, and in 1974 he was charged with threatening behaviour after challenging a local publican's refusal to serve black customers; he was acquitted.